 More than just that.
 Red Guy ends up in a dull, bland version of reality entirely populated by copies of himself, and it seems he realizes that, even though his reality is safe from murderous and psychotic Teachers, it is dreadfully boring, while he and his friends got to live in a colorful, vibrant environment made out of felt.
 And therefore, to supplant the random pounding of the bar's "pianist", he starts to sing the creativity song, and embrace everything he has derided.

 Episode 6 ends on an oddly hopeful note, even despite the Here We Go Again implication: The puppets are all together again — so Red Guy and Yellow Guy don't have to be lonely anymore, and Duck Guy is back with them.
-The date has finally changed, suggesting that maybe things won't end up the same way this time around... and, most cheering, everyone has become their favorite color!
+The date has finally changed and the room has a nicer and safer layout, suggesting that maybe things won't end up the same way this time around... and, most cheering, everyone has become their favorite color!

 Putting aside the creepy fuel of Roy using a long arm to get Red Guy's attention, you end up seeing that he's pointing at the screen, where Yellow Guy's crying for help.
 As if telling Red Guy to save his son.